--- perpendicular to the force of gravity

--- an equipotential surface

 (or else it will flow until the surface of the body of water is everywhere in this state).
 So the definition of the "shape" of the earth, the geoid, is intimately and inseparably tied to the earth's gravity field.
-21 the gravity field of the earth depends on the details of the mass distribution within the earth (which do not depend on the first principles of physics - the mass distribution of the earth is as we find it!).
-The geoid is a representation of the surface the earth would have if the sea covered the earth.

 This is good gravity is one of the most well understood branches of Physics.

-This is bad

-Or - it is the shape a fluid Earth would have if it had exactly the same gravity field as the actual Earth.

-The definition is clear and concise.
-Problems arise when trying to find where this surface actually resides due to things like

--- currents, winds, tides effecting "sea level" -- where is this imaginary surface located on land? (must be below the land surface - except where the land surface is below sea level, e.g. Death Valley - it is the level of fluid in channels cut through the land [approximately].)
-23 So - what does this surface - the geoid actually look like?

-(greatly exaggerated in the vertical)
+This is bad the gravity field of the earth depends on the details of the mass distribution within the earth (which do not depend on the first principles of physics - the mass distribution of the earth is as we find it!).
+The geoid is a representation of the surface the earth would have if a sea covered an earth with the same gravity field.
+It is the shape a fluid Earth would have if it had exactly the same gravity field as the actual Earth.
+The definition is clear concise, and well defined physically.
+Problems arise when trying to find where this surface actually physically resides due to things like -- currents, winds, tides effecting "sea level" -- where is this imaginary surface located on land? (generally below the land surface - except where the land surface is below sea level, e.g. Death Valley, Dead Sea - it is the level of fluid in channels cut through the land [approximately].)
+So - what does this surface - the geoid -actually look like? (greatly exaggerated in the vertical)

 Bad joke for the day

 "What's up?"

 "Perpendicular to the geoid."

 2. Geodesy

-Shape of the earth / gravity, geoid (physical)

-reference frames, ellipsoids (geometric) The Direction of Gravity
+Shape of the earth / gravity, geoid (physical) reference frames, ellipsoids (geometric) The Direction of Gravity